andyjakubowski/kingly-site/src/v1/tutorials/real-world-profile.md

 ```

 ## Summary
 We implemented the *Profile* route of our Conduit clone application.
-As the user interface for the *Profile* route had commonalities both at the interface and behaviour level with the *Home* route, we were able to reuse part of the *Home* route implementation.
+As the user interface for the *Profile* route had commonalities both at the interface and behavior level with the *Home* route, we were able to reuse part of the *Home* route implementation.
 We also identified further opportunities for code size reduction.